About This Chapter

 4. Student Portfolio Assessment: Strengths & Limitations

 Educators strive to use various types of authentic assessments with their students.
-One of them is the portfolio, and this lesson describes what a portfolio is, what goes in it, and how to manage and evaluate them in a classroom.
+One type of assessment is the portfolio, and this lesson describes what a portfolio is, what goes in it, and how to manage and evaluate them in a classroom.

 5. Implementing & Using Progress Monitoring Assessments

-In this lesson, we will learn about progress monitoring and explore ways that educators can use progress monitoring in the classroom to improve student achievement.
+In this lesson, we'll learn about progress monitoring and explore some of the ways that educators can use progress monitoring in the classroom to improve student achievement.

 6. Factors in the Assessment of Diverse Learners